SugarCrash!

-"Sugar Crash!" (stylized as "SugarCrash!") is a song written, produced, and performed by Canadian musician ElyOtto.
+"SugarCrash!" is a song written, produced, and performed by Canadian musician ElyOtto.
 It was released on August 25, 2020.
 A remix featuring Kim Petras and Curtis Waters was released on April 23, 2021.

 Background and composition

 At one minute and 20 seconds long, the song is in the key of F major with a tempo of 98 beats per minute.
-It went viral on the video-sharing app TikTok in 2021.
+It went viral on the video-sharing app TikTok in February 2021.
+The song is associated with two meme formats on the app, with the more popular format, a parody of fancams, featuring a CapCut video effect that highlights the climax of the video.

+On August 26, 2020, ElyOtto uploaded "Sugarcrash!," a hyperpop song inspired by 100 gecs, to his SoundCloud.

+On August 27, 2020, ElyOtto uploaded a TikTok video promoting the song that received over 760,000 views and 204,000 likes in seven months.

 "SugarCrash!" incorporates hyperpop with many sound effects, distorted bass, and high-pitched vocals, consisting of two choruses, a verse, and a bridge.
 Platt claimed in a Genius interview that the song, made with GarageBand, was a soundfont test for Pokémon Black and White.
 Platt also stated that the song covered many of his issues; how tired he was of the ongoing COVID-19 pandemic, his future, and his gender dysphoria.